TheCl3m/PortableArcade/docs/index.md

 ## Arduino

 Each Arduino board acts as the microcontroller of one input method, for example the joysticks and buttons.
-Even if it is not the best choice for value and space, it enables everyone to create new input device, without needing additional drivers.
+Even if it is not the best choice for value and space, it allows everyone to create new input devices, without needing additional drivers.
 Every input method is plug and play !

 In the repository, you will find all the sketches for the three input devices we developed.
 Take the ```JoystickController.ino``` file for example.
 All input pins for buttons and joystick are specified as constants, you can freely change them as long as they match your connections.
 As you may notice, how the data is sent is not very clear.
 For performance reasons, we decided to use binary encoding of the controller status.
 Refer to the below section to understand it and be able to add custom input methods.